 Studies conducted at The Nutrition Institute at the University of Tennessee and published in the journal Lipids suggest that consuming calcium—which milk has plenty of—may help your body metabolize fat more efficiently.
 Another study showed that increased calcium intake from dairy products (though not from supplemental calcium carbonate) caused study participants to poop out more fat as opposed to it sticking around on the body.

-Oranges are another fibrous fruit that can help move things along.
+Oranges are another fibrous fruit that can help move things along and help you avoid constipation.
 “Citrus fruits such as oranges, tangerines, and grapefruit are great because the fiber stimulates the growth of good colon microbiota/flora and subsequently increase fecal mass,” Dr. Levy says.
 “These fruits are excellent snack and dessert choices for patients with constipation.”
 Definitely a much better than sweet treats made from fiber-stripped refined carbohydrates.

 There’s a reason why we go nutty for pistachios.
 Research from 2012 suggests that pistachios have properties similar to probiotics, which helps the growth of healthy bacteria in the digestive tract.
 And a healthy gastrointestinal tract (GIT) equals healthy poops.